Parks and Trails

 Have a special activity planned?
 The following activities require a special use permit:

 To protect the safety of park users and our furry friends, all dogs and pets must be kept on a leash no longer than 16 feet and must be under control at all times.
-Pets may not harass, injure or damage other park users, pets, plants or wildlife and we ask owners to remove their pets if they bark continuously or disturb the peace of a City park.
+Pets may not harass, injure or damage park users, pets, plants or wildlife.
+We ask that owners remove pets that bark continuously or disturb the peace of a City park.

 Dogs, pets or domestic animals are not allowed in the following areas (even with leashes):